brianpmac/django-notes/HEROKU.md

 `$ heroku config:set DJANGO_SSL_REDIRECT=True`

-Add whitenoise to your middleware in settings.py above all other middleware except SecurityMiddleware:
+Whitenoise will take care of serving your static files on Heroku.
+Add it to your middleware in settings.py above all other middleware except SecurityMiddleware:

 ```python
 MIDDLEWARE = [